GloryWong/studio/README.md

 **Command Line Interface**

-Manage local projects and demos in one place instantly and smoothly.
+Manage local projects and demos in a single place instantly and smoothly.

 # Install